-The rib cage is a notoriously sensitive area for tattooing, so how does their neighbor, the sternum measure up to pain standards?
+The rib cage is a notoriously sensitive area for tattooing.
 The closer you are to a bone, the more painful the tattoo will be, so take from that what you will.
-Although the sternum is technically cartilage, it is directly on top of bone, so it is very painful.
-Keep in mind that pain tolerance absolutely will vary from person to person, but from everything I know of the sternum says it is one of the most painful places to be inked.
+Although the area is technically cartilage, it is directly on top of bone, so it is very painful.
+Keep in mind that pain tolerance absolutely will vary from person to person.

-There are an incredible number of different design ideas available for sternum tattoos.
+There are an incredible number of different design ideas available for them.
 Certain ones, like roses for example, are way more common than others solely because of their aesthetic.
-Roses are edgy and beautiful, so they are a perfect option!
+Roses are edgy and beautiful, so they are a perfect option.

 Here are some of my favorite designs that caught my eye, courtesy of Pinterest.
 There are so many different categories: minimalistic, artistic, geometric, spiritual, mythological, edgy, and pretty are just a few.
-Don’t forget there are more than just these!
-Make sure you explore all of your options if you want a sternum tattoo!
+Don’t forget there are more than just these.
+Make sure you explore all of your options if you want one.

-Dripping mandalas are gorgeous options for sternum pieces.
+Dripping mandalas are gorgeous options.
 This one in particular features a flower which resembles an orchid made of glass that was hung with jewels.
 It is definitely a more artistic option, and I love it.

 Spiritual tattoos are common in general but for the image of the Egyptian goddess, Isis, the sternum is the ideal location.
 As the goddess of fertility and motherhood, placement below the breasts makes an intriguing statement.

-Medusa is another common sternum tattoo influencer.
+Medusa is another cool idea.
 For those who don’t know the myth of Medusa, she was once a beautiful young woman who was deflowered by the greek god of the sea, Poseidon.
 This angered the goddess of war, Athena, and Medusa was cursed to have her luxurious mane of hair turned into snakes; she could never look at a man again without turning him into stone.
-A sad story, yes, but Medusa makes for an incredible image for tattoos on the sternum.

-Edgier options like the skeleton hands on this sternum piece make for a statement.
+Edgier options like the skeleton hands make a statement.
 You don’t really know what it means, but heck if it isn’t scary.
 The detail of it is incredible.